-B. Eligibility Determination Services Standard Monitoring Indicators Eligibility determination and reassessment of clients to determine eligibility as specified by the jurisdiction (in this case Document that the process and timelines for establishing initial client eligibility, assessment, and recertification takes place at a minimum of every six months.
-State) or ADAP.
+B. Eligibility Determination Services Standard Monitoring Indicators Eligibility determination and reassessment of clients to determine eligibility as specified by the jurisdiction (in this case State) or ADAP.
+Document that the process and timelines for establishing initial client eligibility, assessment, and recertification takes place at a minimum of annually or when client experiences changes in residence, income, and/or insurance.
 Document that all staff involved in eligibility determination have participated in required training.
 Ensure military veterans with Department of Veterans Affairs (VA) benefits are deemed eligible for Ryan White services.
 Documentation that eligibility determination policies and procedures do not consider VA health benefits as the veteran's primary insurance and deny access to Ryan White services citing "payor of last resort".
-Payor of Last Resort (PoLR) Ensure that RWHAP Part B and State Services funds distributed by DSHS are used as PoLR for eligible services and eligible clients.
-Agencies have written policies and/or protocols for ensuring RWHAP Part B and State Services funds are used as PoLR for eligible services and eligible clients.
+Payor of Last Resort (PoLR) Ensure that RWHAP Part D funds distributed by DSHS are used as PoLR for eligible services and eligible clients.
+Agencies have written policies and/or protocols for ensuring RWHAP Part D funds are used as PoLR for eligible services and eligible clients.